 - · Date of departure from the U.S.

 - · Name and email address of your academic advisor/graduate coordinator (who OIE will contact so that we can confirm your expected graduation date).

 Based on the July 15 SEVP FAQ, the 5-month rule requiring the student to apply for a new visa and I-20 if outside the U.S. for more than 5 months is currently suspended.
 Due to the suspension of this rule, F-1 students planning to return in spring 2021 should not be required to apply for a new visa if their prior visa is unexpired.
 We encourage students to contact their U.S. embassy or consulate for more information on visa validity concerns.

-Q: Do we need to take in-person classes in fall 2020 if we are medically vulnerable to getting severely ill from Covid-19?
+Q: Do we need to take in-person classes if we are medically vulnerable to getting severely ill from Covid-19?
 Is there a way to avoid in person classes for medically vulnerable students?

-Q: CPT in fall 2020: Can I have part-time CPT in another U.S. city and take Georgia Tech classes remotely as long as I am enrolled for 12 or more credits?
+Q: Can I have part-time CPT in another U.S. city and take Georgia Tech classes remotely as long as I am enrolled for 12 or more credits?

 - A. Students interested in this option will need to consult with an OIE adviser in an individual advising appointment to review CPT eligibility for the term.